Learn / Blog / Article

-Back in 2004, Rand created the SEOmoz blog (a blog about Search Engine Optimization or SEO) and committed to writing 5 nights a week the next 5 years.
+Back in 2004, Rand created the SEOmoz blog (a blog about Search Engine Optimization or SEO) and committed to writing 5 nights a week over the next 5 years.
 His efforts led to the creation of one of the most popular online communities for search marketers.

 Three years later, in 2007, he became the CEO of SEOmoz, the software company that he co-founded with his mom.
 Over the course of the next 7 years, Rand helped Moz grow from 7 employees to 134 and grew its revenue from $800,000 to $40+ million a year.